nurk/8-bit-cpu/README.md

 The 220 Ohm resistor on each LED really made me think about component placement.
 It dictated the layout on the breadboards.
 Unlike what Ben does in his videos I could not just go from an output pin to ground.

 After all the orders arrived I started building my CPU module by module in the order of the videos.
-I would first design each module in KiCad and use my design to build in on breadboards.
+I would first design each module in KiCad and use my design to build it on breadboards.

 While building I initially used 10k Ohm resistors to either pull-up or pull-down control signal pins.
 That way I could use a jumper wire to switch its state without the pin being floating during the transition.
 (The resistors were removed after wiring up the control signals.)
 The different modules were tested individually once they were finished.